Stacked butter mochi on a white ceramic plate.

 To Bake

 • Pour the batter into the center of the prepared pan.
 Using the silicone spatula, draw a zigzag around the center of the pan to smooth out the batter.
-Tap the pan on the counter a couple of times to bring any air bubbles to the surface.
+Tap the pan on the counter several times to bring any air bubbles to the surface.
 Tip: If you don‘t smooth out the batter, the finished butter mochi may have a ripple mark or air bubbles on the surface.
 Note: If you like to add unsweetened coconut flakes, sprinkle them on top.

 Butter Mochi 12